19hours/sg-statutes/Acts/Employment Agencies Act.md

 (b) knowingly and voluntarily deceives any person by giving false information;

-(c) instigates or induces any person not to admit in his service any worker who has not applied for employment, work or position through his employment agency; or
+(c) instigates or induces any person not to admit in his service any employee who has not applied for employment, work or position through his employment agency; or

+[30/2007 wef 01/07/2007]

 (d) knowingly sends, directs or takes any girl or woman to any place for immoral purposes or to a place where she is likely to be morally corrupted,